-NFC is committed to providing all degree seeking students with a sound general education.
+NFC is committed to providing all degree-seeking students with a sound general education.
 The courses in the NFC general education curriculum are designed to facilitate development of the skills necessary to meet the challenges inherent in a complex, dynamic world.
-These include the following:
+These include the following general education student learning outcomes: